yamiou/astra/docs/simpledepthreader.rst

       return 0;
    }

 - Line 9 - Initializes |sdkname|
-- Line 11 - Constructs a ``Sensor``
+- Line 11 - Constructs a ``StreamSet``
 - Line 12 - Creates a ``StreamReader``
 - Line 14 - Starts a depth stream
 - Line 18 - Terminates |sdkname|

 Listening to Streams
 ====================
 In the Hello World tutorial, we processed a stream of frames by looping over a call to our ``StreamReader``'s ``get_latest_frame`` function.
 This solution works perfectly fine in a simple case such as our Hello World application.
 But, what if we wanted to register for a number of streams and work with them?
-Or, what if we were working with more than one ``Sensor``, or possibly more than one ``StreamReader`` per ``Sensor``?
+Or, what if we were working with more than one ``StreamSet``, or possibly more than one ``StreamReader`` per ``StreamSet``?
 In all of those cases, the code within the loop could quickly become complex, cluttered and cumbersome.

 To alleviate these issues, |sdkname| provides us with a framework to define and create ``FrameReadyListener`` s.
 A ``FrameReadyListener`` has one function called ``on_frame_ready`` that (you guessed it!) is called when a new frame of a specific type is ready for processing.
 So, instead of looping over our ``StreamReader``'s ``get_latest_frame`` function, our listener will have the latest frame automatically delivered to it as soon as the frame is ready.
 Neato!